seductivegeese/new-grad-guide/README.md

 You should try to actually see the place before you sign a lease.
 This isn't an internship anymore, you'll be living there for more than four months and you'll want to enjoy the space - a video tour can only do so much.
 If you can't make it there though, try to send a friend for a video tour at the least.

 For companies that offer more than one relocation package, do some relocation calculations to see which one gives you more $$.
 For example, some lump sum amounts results in waaay more money than asking the company to ship stuff for you.
-(This is especially applicable if you already live relatively close to the state you're traveling to and if you already have housing secured)
+(This is especially applicable if you already live relatively close to the state you're traveling to and if you already have housing secured).

+Some useful places to look for rentals are Zillow, Craigslist, Padmapper.
+Don't hesitate to ask for a viewing, most agents are more than happy to accomodate.

 For Seattle(WA) interns who are going to Microsoft, they can also look for places that are close to &quot;connector&quot; stops, which is a free shuttle service provided by MS. Here's a link to a map w/ the stops: [Link](https://www.bing.com/maps/?v=2&amp;cp=47.620098~-122.140800&amp;lvl=10&amp;dir=0&amp;sty=r&amp;cid=732976E630FC85AB!113&amp;form=LMLTCC).